Architecture Overview

 You can then set the WORKFLOW environment variable to my_workflow to run all the worflows defined in that file.

-Utilities (utils.py)¶
+Utilities (utils.py)

-The utils.py module provides helper functions for logging, configuration management,
+The utils.py module provides helper functions for logging, configuration management, and common data transformations used across the codebase.

 A typical Dataflow ETL job follows this pattern: